+The truth is that during the day in Ramadan lost of restaurants are closed.
+However there are some restaurants open during Ramadan in Doha.
 If you are looking for food or drink outside of the home during the day, your only option is a hotel.
 Many of the 5* hotels will have blacked out areas where non-Muslim guests and visitors can dine and drink.
-Many still operate their business lunches which can be a nice excuse to try these out given the shortened working day (during Ramadan Qatar Government workers are required to work a maximum of 5 hours per day and private sector workers 6 hours a day).
+Many still operate their business lunches which can be a nice excuse to try these out given the shortened working day (during Ramadan in Qatar Government workers are required to work a maximum of 5 hours per day and private sector workers 6 hours a day).

 My husband always swears by Quickbites in City Centre as the only coffee shop open in West Bay during Ramadan.
 You can read more about our restaurant guide here

-Doha News previously provided a guide to a list of hotels that were opened during the day.
+Doha News previously provided a guide to a list of restaurants open during Ramadan Doha.
 If this is released this year I will let you know otherwise please ring the hotels to find out information.

-During Ramadan Qatar, no alcohol is served anywhere in the country, even the 5* hotels which are permitted to serve alcohol the rest of the year!
-Also, residents with an alcohol license should be aware that the QDC – Qatar Distribution Centre – is closed for the entire Holy Month!
+During Ramadan in Qatar, no alcohol is served anywhere in the country, even the 5* hotels which are permitted to serve alcohol the rest of the year!
+Also, residents with an alcohol license should be aware that the QDC – Qatar Distribution Centre – is closed for the duration of Ramadan in Qatar!

 There are exceptions to the outdoor eating rules for non-Muslims.
 Pregnant and breastfeeding women wouldn’t be expected to fast but it is better to be discrete if you require water or food during the day.
 The same rules can be said for children.
 For small children there shouldn’t be any issues with feeding or drinking in public.